1 & 2 Thess.

-- Symbollically, Jesus was offering to this Samaritan woman the water of life -- his teaching which would spring
+- Symbolically, Jesus was offering to this Samaritan woman the water of life -- his teaching which would spring

 "up into everlasting life" (John 4:14, cf. 3:16).
 It is obvious that the fuller meaning of the words "living water" in

-- John 7:37-39 is a fuller explanation by the inspired revelator and refers to the day of Pentecost where in
+- Therefore John 7:37-39 is a fuller explanation by the inspired revelator and refers to the day of Pentecost whereas in

 Acts 2:33 it is obvious that Jesus had been glorified.
 It is obvious to anybody who examines the evidence that more